ElianBelot/captcha-breaker/README.md

 <h3 align="center">CAPTCHA Breaker</h3>
 <p align="center">
-    A Deep Convolutional Neural Network trained to extract text out of CAPTCHA images.
+    Extracting text out of CAPTCHA images using Keras.
  <br />

-# About
+## About

 This is an Optical Character Recognition algorithm that uses a Deep Convolutional Neural Network trained on the [Wilhelmy, Rodrigo & Rosas, Horacio.
 (2013). captcha dataset](https://www.researchgate.net/publication/248380891_captcha_dataset) in order to extract text out of [CAPTCHA images](http://www.captcha.net/).

-# Network architecture
+## Network architecture

 The base architecture of the network is defined as follows:
 ```python